barlavi1/DB4AI4BioDiversity/README.md

 ```

 ### Run Server
-Make sure the DEBUG flag set to True in the setting.py, and run the server (by default, it will run on port 8080)
+Make sure the DEBUG flag is set to True in the setting.py, and run the server (by default, it will run on port 8080)
 see further details in the Django documentation
 ```
    python manage.py runserver